cjgammon/SnapSVG-Animator/README.md

 This is in **active development**.

-##Install
+##Install Plugin
 There are two ways to install the plug-in.

 ###Adobe Add-Ons Portal
 Install the plug-in from the [Adobe add-ons site](https://creative.adobe.com/addons/products/12329).

 ###Manage Extensions Utility
-Install and run the Manage Extensions Utility following the instruction for your platform found [here](http://blogs.adobe.com/flashpro/installing-zxp-extensions-using-the-manage-extensions-utility/).
-Use it to install the .zxp file which can be downloaded [here](https://github.com/cjgammon/SnapSVG-Animator/blob/master/SnapSVGAnimatorPlatform/EclipseProject/SnapSVGAnimator.zxp?raw=true).
+Install and run the [Manage Extensions Utility](https://helpx.adobe.com/animate/kb/install-animate-extensions.html#Install-extensions-gui) following the instruction for your platform.
+Use it to install the [.ZXP file](https://github.com/cjgammon/SnapSVG-Animator/blob/master/SnapSVGAnimatorPlatform/EclipseProject/SnapSVGAnimator.zxp?raw=true).

+##Use Plugin
 Once the plug-in is installed you can create a new 'SnapSVGAnimator' document and publish like normal.

 ##More Info